Dunkl symplectic algebra in generalized Calogero models: Conformal group structure of Calogero wavefunctions

-Now the lower index of the Laguerre polynomial defines the second quantum number describing the state.
-The parameter $\alpha$ is similar to $\beta$ but with the degree $m$ of the symmetric homogeneous polynomial \eqref{hk}, \eqref{ord-hk}:
+Now, the radial quantum number, which corresponds to the lower index of the associated Laguerre polynomial, coincides with the second quantum number that describes the state.
+The parameter $\alpha$ is similar to $\beta$ but is associated with the degree of the symmetric homogeneous polynomial \eqref{hk}, \eqref{ord-hk}: